pymt-lab/pymt_topography/docs/index.rst

 * SRTM GL1 (Ellipsoidal)

-The *pymt_topography* component provides `BMI`_-mediated access to SRTM data as a service, allowing it to be coupled in *pymt* with other components that expose a BMI.
+The *pymt_topography* component provides `BMI`_-mediated access to SRTM data as a service, allowing it to be coupled in *pymt* with other data or model components that expose a BMI.

 Installation